Codecademy/docs/content/python/glossaries/file-methods/seek.md

 ## Definition
 ***
-The built-in `.seek()` function allows the user to move the location of the file handle's reference point within an open file from one place to another.
+The `.seek()` file function allows the user to move the location of the file handle's reference point within an open file from one place to another.

 ## Syntax
 ***